 2. Outbound contact customers at or below a specific score

 This is a good way to initially run the service recovery process because you can throttle the number of respondents that you action without them knowing it.

 Consider what will happen if you give respondents the opportunity to request a contact and you don’t action that quickly and efficiently.
 You will have increased their expectations and then failed to deliver.
 This is a very negative outcome, especially if they are already a Detractor.

-When you are happy that you have the right staffing and support in place to quickly and efficiently respond to feedback requests you can add the question.
+When you are happy that you have the right staffing and support in place to quickly and efficiently respond to feedback requests, you can add the question.

-Critical success factors for the React process
+Critical Success Factors For the React process

 You need to get back to them quickly: the same day ideally.
 If you do not respond to them or do so too slowly you will turn a bad situation (a 1 or 2) into a zero and confirm their low opinion of you long term.